kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

 - The `data.py` housing the DataLoader and the `model.py` housing the LightningModule are brought together inside the `train.py` script where a Trainer is defined.
 - This orchestrates data loading, gradient calculation, optimiser, half precision, distributed computing and logging.
 - I have personally run this tutorial on macbook pro with 12 cores and it tooks something arounf 1 hr to complete.
+- Before you train your model, if you running it locally on your Mac check the limit of the maximum number of allowed open file with: `ulimit -a` and set to `ulimit -Sn 10000`, otherwise it will throw you an error.
+If it does, you can always restart the training from the last saved check point.
+- To train the model: `python train.py`.
 ***

 ## Taining time on CPUs and GPUs